spc476/a09/README.txt

 	H	half-carry
 	F	fast interrupt
 	E	entire state

+  There is a special form of value for use with the PSHS/PULS/PSHU/PULU instructions.
+Instead of a list of registers, you can specify no registers at all:

+	PSHS	-
+	PULU	-

+  This generates an operand byte of 0.
+This can be useful if you need a 5-cycle NOP instruction.

   The list of supported pseudo operations---if label "Non-standard", it's a non-standard pesudo operation for most 6809 assemblers.